Envirometrix/PredictiveSoilMapping/index.md

 5. A chapter should consist of at least 1500 words and at most 3500 words.
 6. The topic of the chapter must be closely connected to the theme of soil mapping, soil geographical databases, methods for processing spatial soil data and similar.

-In principle, all submitted chapters should also follow closely the [five pillars of Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Five_pillars), especially: Verifiability, Reproducibility, No original research, Neutral point of view, Good faith, No conflict of interest, and no personal attacks.
+In principle, all submitted chapters should follow closely also the [five pillars of Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Five_pillars), especially: Verifiability, Reproducibility, No original research, Neutral point of view, Good faith, No conflict of interest, and No personal attacks.

 ## Reproducibility {-}